Sexual Violence: A Guide to Reporting & Seeking Support

 Campus Policies

 You can find the college's sexual misconduct and relationship violence policy in the Student Handbook.
-Additional information regarding policies and procedures, victim rights, and campus crime rates are included in the annual Security and Fire Safety reports, which can be found here.
+Additional information regarding policies and procedures, victim rights, and campus crime rates are included in the annual Security and Fire Safety reports.

 Options for Reporting Sexual Violence